Women photographers: Other pioneers

+Anna Benjamin (1874–1902) was the first female photojournalist to report on a war.
+Though technically, women were banned from the war zone, she reported on the Spanish-American War for Leslie's Weekly.

 Harriet Chalmers Adams (1875–1937) was an explorer whose expedition photographs were published in National Geographic.
 She served as a correspondent for Harper's Magazine in Europe during World War I, the only female journalist permitted to visit the trenches.
 Another war correspondent based in France during World War I was Helen Johns Kirtland (1890–1979) where she worked for Leslie's Weekly.

 Imogen Cunningham (1883–1976) is known for her botanical photography, nudes, and industrial landscapes.
 She was a member of the California-based Group f/64, known for its dedication to the sharp-focus rendition of simple subjects.
 Margaret Bourke-White (1906–1971) was the first foreigner to photograph Soviet industry as well as the first female war correspondent and the first woman photographer to work for Life.
 During the Great Depression, Dorothea Lange (1895–1965) was employed by the Resettlement Administration to photograph displaced farm families and migrant workers.
 Distributed free to newspapers, her images became icons of the times.
 The novelist Eudora Welty also photographed families affected by the Great Depression, especially in rural Mississippi, producing a remarkable body of work.